willvelida/cns-dapr-workshop/5.Bindings/README.md

 }
 ```

-In the next module, we'll [deploy our Dapr application to Azure Container Apps](../6.DeployToAzure/DeployToACA.md) or we'll deploy to [Azure Kubernetes Service](../6.DeployToAzure/DeployToAKS.md).
+In the next module, we'll [deploy our Dapr application to Azure Container Apps](../6.DeployToAzure/DeployToACA.md).